- Search online

 REVIEW AND SIGN THE TENANCY AGREEMENT

-Once you pay the security deposit, your agent shares the tenancy contract.
-The contract must follow tenancy laws in Dubai.
-You must also understand what tenants in Dubai are entitled to before formalising a contract.
-So, make sure you learn all about tenant rights in Dubai.
+Once you pay the security deposit, your agent shares the tenancy contract with you.
+The contract must be in accordance with tenancy laws in Dubai.
+It’s also vital that you understand what tenants in Dubai are entitled to before formalising a contract.
+So make sure you learn all about tenant rights in Dubai.

-Both parties can add special clauses as long as there is a mutual agreement.
-Make sure you review the contract, suggest changes if required, and ensure you are comfortable with the stated terms and conditions.
-Your agent should be able to help you with any concerns or questions.
+Both parties can add special clauses as long as there is a mutual agreement on the same.
+Make sure you go over the contract, suggest changes if required and make sure you are comfortable with the stated terms and conditions.
+Your agent should be able to help you out if have any concerns or questions.

-Once you are sure, sign and submit the tenancy contract, rent cheques, and the agency commission to the agent.
+Once you are sure, sign and submit the tenancy contract along with rent cheques and the agency commission to the agent.
 Ask for receipts for each payment that you make.
-The agent will then get the tenancy contract signed by the landlord and hand over the rent cheques you gave.
-Ensure you keep a copy of the contract and an acknowledgement receipt.
-One contract copy is usually handed to the landlord, and the other is given to the tenant.
+The agent will then get the tenancy contract signed by the landlord and hand over the rent cheques given by you.
+Make sure you keep a copy of the contract and an acknowledgement receipt with you.
+One copy of the contract is usually handed to the landlord and one is given to the tenant.

-The agent subsequently hands you the keys and access cards after you sign an acknowledgement form clearly listing everything you’ve received.
+The agent subsequently hands over the keys and access cards to you after you sign an acknowledgement form clearly listing everything you’ve received.
 A handover contract is also often signed.

 THINGS TO CONSIDER

-There are a few things to consider before renting in Dubai before making a final decision.
+There are a few things one should consider before making a final decision about renting in Dubai.

-- Make sure the landlord has settled all service charges before you move in.
+- Make sure all service charges have been settled by the landlord before you move in.
 Your agent should be able to check this and get it in writing.

-- If there are any maintenance issues, get them fixed before you move in.
+- If there are any maintenance issues, make sure they are fixed before you move in.

 - Check access points in the building and make sure you receive the necessary swipe cards and keys.

 - The landlord should ideally hand over the property in a livable condition.
-If not, ask for your apartment or villa to be cleaned before you move in.
+If that is not the case, ask for your apartment or villa to be cleaned before you move in.

-- Check if the facilities in your apartment building are in working condition and ensure you can access everything mentioned in the contract or by the broker/landlord.
+- Check if the facilities in your apartment building are in working condition and make sure you can avail everything mentioned in the contract or by the broker/landlord.

-Another thing to remember is that you can always file for a rent dispute in Dubai in case of any inconvenience caused by the landlord.
+Another thing to remember is, you can always file for a rent dispute in Dubai, in case of any inconvenience caused by the landlord.

 REGISTER TENANCY CONTRACT WITH EJARI

-Once you have signed the contract, you or your agent must register it with Ejari.
-This is the third most important step in your guide to renting in Dubai so that the contract can be legally acceptable in the emirate.
-Ejari online registration process is fairly straightforward.
+Once you have signed the contract, you or your agent will need to register it with Ejari.
+This is the third most important step in your guide to renting in Dubai in order for the contract to be a legally acceptable document in the emirate.
+Ejari registration process is fairly straightforward.

 You’ll need to head to any typing centre with your documents or do it online via the official website.
 Make sure the deposits, contract duration and rent amounts are clearly stated in your Ejari.